Nate Dogg: Artistry

-Hale was known for his deep, melodic vocals, with his music often described as a mix between R&B and hip-hop, and his vocal range between tenor and baritone.
-Hale himself considered his voice and style to be mostly influenced by the gospel music he performed in the church choir as a child, though he also grew up listening to soul and cited Marvin Gaye, Stevie Wonder, and Maurice White of Earth, Wind & Fire as some of his biggest musical influences.
+Hale was known for his deep, melodic vocals, with his music often described as a mix between R&B and rapping, and his vocal range between tenor and baritone.

+Hale said he was influenced by the gospel music he performed in the church choir as a child, as well as the soul music he listened to as a child.
+He cited Marvin Gaye, Stevie Wonder, and Maurice White of Earth, Wind & Fire as some of his biggest musical influences.

-He is considered to be the inventor of "gangsta singing", a singing style that consisted in the blend of R&B and soul vocals with gangsta rap lyrics.
-The style was heavily influential to urban culture, with major R&B artists like R. Kelly and Chris Brown later using it.
+Hale is considered to be the inventor of "gangsta singing", a singing style that blends R&B and soul vocals with gangsta rap lyrics.
+The style was heavily influential to urban culture and used by R. Kelly and Chris Brown.

 Legal issues

-Hale was charged for a 1991 robbery of a Check Changers shop and for a 1994 robbery of Taco Bell in San Pedro, but was acquitted.
+Hale was charged for a 1991 robbery of a Check Changers check cashing facility and for a 1994 robbery of a Taco Bell in San Pedro, but was acquitted in 1996.

-In 1996, he was convicted of a drug offense in Los Angeles County.
+In 1996, he was convicted of a drug offense in Los Angeles County and was thereafter barred from owning a firearm.

-On June 17, 2000, for allegedly assaulting his former girlfriend and setting her mother's car on fire in Lakewood, Hale was charged with kidnapping, domestic violence, terrorist threats, and arson.
-Dr. Dre posted a $1 million bond.
-The charges were dismissed while he pleaded no contest to illegal gun possession by a felon, and received a $1,000 fine and three years' probation.
+In June 2000, Hale was charged with kidnapping, domestic violence, terrorist threats, and arson for allegedly assaulting his former girlfriend and setting her mother's car on fire in Lakewood.
+That day, Dr. Dre posted a $1 million bond so that Hale could perform at the Up in Smoke Tour.

+The charges were dismissed in March 2001; however, in August 2001, he pleaded no contest to illegal gun possession by a felon and received a $1,000 fine and three years' probation.

-On April 12, 2002, a tour bus carrying Hale, while outside of Kingman, Arizona, was found with two pistols and four ounces of cannabis, whereby he was booked and then released on $3,500 bond.
+In April 2002, outside of Kingman, Arizona, a tour bus carrying Hale was found with two pistols and four ounces of cannabis.
+He was booked and then released on a $3,500 bond.
 The next month, the weapon charges were dropped for his guilty plea on a drug charge, and he was sentenced to probation, community service, and drug counseling.

-In July 2006, Hale was charged with misdemeanor aggravated trespassing, telephone harassment, battery assault, dissuading a witness from reporting a crime, and breaking a restraining order.
-On March 20, 2008, pleading guilty to trespassing and battery, he lost gun-ownership rights for ten years, received three years' probation, and was ordered to a domestic-violence intervention program.
+In July 2006, Hale was charged with misdemeanor aggravated trespassing, telephone harassment, battery assault, dissuading a witness from reporting a crime, and breaking a restraining order after allegedly breaking into the house of his ex-girlfriend and punching her new boyfriend.
+On March 20, 2008, he pleaded guilty to trespassing and battery and lost gun-ownership rights for ten years, received three years' probation, and was ordered to a domestic violence intervention program.

-On June 23, 2008, after allegedly threatening his estranged wife by emails and chasing her on Interstate 405, Hale was charged with two felony counts of criminal threats and one count of stalking.
-He pleaded not guilty.
-In April 2009, as the alleged victim had failed to contact prosecutors, the charges were dropped.
-Incidentally, he was also convicted of driving under the influence of drugs.
+In June 2008, after allegedly threatening his estranged wife by emails and chasing her on Interstate 405, Hale was charged with two felony counts of criminal threats and one count of stalking; he pleaded not guilty.
+In April 2009, after the alleged victim failed to contact prosecutors, the charges were dropped.